 Don’t always trust what a package says, even if the label identifies the food inside as organic.

-You can trust your own garden, however.
+You can trust your own garden, though.
 Growing a spring salad garden is a way to get a large number of gourmet greens that can be freshly harvested for months on end.
 The best part is that it will only cost you pennies per salad.
 If you buy one seed packet of salad greens for a few dollars, you can grow about twenty of those plastic salad boxes (which can cost around ten dollars each!) worth of greens.

 How to Grow Spring Salad